Each year, a substantial amount of food loss is generated at the primary production stage.

 There are several factors hampering the reduction of food losses.
 At regulatory level, food losses at primary production stage are currently excluded from the EU Commission Decision (EU) 2019/1597, which sets a common method and minimum quality requirements for the uniform measurement of levels of food waste at the national level.
 Moreover, at technical and scientific level there is a lack of a common measurement methodology to estimate food losses at the primary stage as well as an insufficient knowledge and understanding of the drivers behind it.
 Likewise, key stakeholders involved in the value chain often lack the needed skills and tools to efficiently prevent food losses and adopt tailored solutions.

-The FOLOU Learning course is now available!
+The second FOLOU course is now available on Ubiqua!

 Key Details: